AfrahSaud36/Twahod/README.md

   - Designed with children and caregivers in mind, ensuring that navigation is simple and intuitive.
   - Colorful and engaging visuals to maintain the attention of young users.

-- **Customizable Content:**
-  - Caregivers can tailor the card content to meet the unique needs of each child, making it more relevant and effective.
-  - Option to add personal images and audio to cards for a more personalized experience.

 ## Purpose

 The primary goal of تواحُد is to create an inclusive environment for children with autism, facilitating better communication and social interaction through an engaging digital platform.
 By leveraging technology, we aim to make learning and communication more enjoyable and accessible.